cartesi/docs/cartesi-rollups/development/retrieve-outputs.md

 ### Query all notices

-To query the state of a Cartesi Rollups instance, front-end clients can use a GraphQL API exposed by the Cartesi Nodes.
+To query the state of a Cartesi Rollups instance, frontend clients can use a GraphQL API exposed by the Cartesi Nodes.

 For local development, you can use the interactive in-browser GraphQL playground hosted on `http://localhost:8080/graphql`.